sudeep71/RNA_Seq_Tutorial/docs/02_process_overview.rst

 - The whole exercise is going to be divided into various parts

-1) Data retrieval, quality checking, and trimming.
+1) Data retrieval, quality checking and trimming.
 2) Mapping
 3) Counting
 4) Differential expression of genes